Cox-Automotive/terraform-provider-alks/README.md

 * Configure Terraform to use this plugin by placing the binary in `.terraform.d/plugins/` on MacOS/Linux or `terraform.d\plugins\` in your user's "Application Data" directory on Windows.

+* Note: If you've used a previous version of the ALKS provider and created a `.terraformrc` file in your home directory you'll want to remove it prior to updating.

 ## Usage